jrawbits/VE-Installer/ReadMe.md

 # Development Environment Pre-Requisites

-Prerequisites to build a VisionEval runtime environment or installser include the [current release version of R][currentR] for your development platform, and a suitable development environment.
+Prerequisites to build a VisionEval runtime environment or installer include the [current release version of R][currentR] for your development platform, and a suitable development environment.
 As of builder-v0.1, R 3.5.1 is required.
 The R version (minimum 3.4 in any case) will be configurable in later builder releases.